 By Nancy Lapid

-(Reporting by Nancy Lapid; Additional reporting by Megan Brooks; Editing by Bill Berkrot)
+(Reporting by Nancy Lapid; Editing by Christine Soares and Bill Berkrot)